isomerpages/nlb-biblioasia/_oct-to-dec-2023/A Grand Piano's Chequered History.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Authors/bernard%20tan.png">
-	<b>Emeritus Professor Bernard T. G. Tan</b>  is a retired professor in physics from the National University of Singapore who also dabbles in music.
+	<b>Emeritus Professor Bernard T.G.
+Tan</b>  is a retired professor in physics from the National University of Singapore who also dabbles in music.
 Some of his compositions have been performed by the Singapore Symphony Orchestra.</div>

 #### **Notes**